This post may contain affiliate links.

-Travel with kids blog posts are thick on the ground and often carbon copies of each other.
+We are a family travel blog, travel with kids is easy and good for families and parents alike, often.
+Here are our tips on travel with kids or as a family, based on our experience of 6+ years of international full-time travel with kids.
+Travel with kids tips blog posts are thick on the ground and often carbon copies of each other.
 Every family travel blogger has his or her own take on how travel with kids should be done.
-They’ve all got experience and they all offer advice that works for their family on how to make it smoother or more affordable.
-But we’ve not all exactly the same, some bloggers do things that we wouldn’t even consider and I’m sure plenty of travel bloggers think we’re crazy, so here’s our ( slightly tongue-in-cheek) guide to travel with kids.
-We all pump out these same posts, all virtually identical, so just to be different, here’s ours.
+They’ve all got experience and they all offer advice that works for their family on how to make family travel smoother or more affordable.

 Travel With Kids Blog, The Usual Clichés